FrankWorldview/blockchain/React.md

 ## useEffect

 ### Purpose

-useEffect is used for side effects (things outside rendering):
+`useEffect` is used for side effects.

+A **side effect** means something that happens outside the normal rendering process.

+Examples:

 - API calls
 - Logging